Welcome to Year 2 and the last year of Infants.

 Important Things to Know

-Our P.E. lessons are on Mondays and Fridays.
+Our P.E. lessons are on Thursdays and Fridays.
 Children need to come to school dressed in their P.E. kits, therefore they do not need to keep a P.E. kit in school.
 As a reminder, this is grey tracksuit bottoms (with their red shorts underneath if they wish), white P.E. t-shirt, grey jumper or school jumper with their trainers.
 Please avoid sending your child to school wearing earrings on P.E. days.

 In line with the new Home Learning Policy your child will receive a half termly Learning Passport.